Join Our eNewsletter!

 Because Video Visits, E-visits, and telephone visits don’t entail a trip to any of clinics, patients who are using these virtual appointment options during the pandemic crisis are saving masks, gowns, and other key supplies, which are in high demand for dealing with the pandemic.

-Learn more about the Virtual Health services available from Kelsey-Seybold.
+Learn more about the Virtual Care services available from Kelsey-Seybold.